raspberrypi/documentation/remote-access/ssh/passwordless.md

 ## Check for existing SSH keys

-First, check whether there are already keys on your computer (the one you're connecting from):
+First, check whether there are already keys on your computer (i.e. the computer you are using to connect to the Raspberry Pi):

 ```
 ls ~/.ssh